dizzydaizy/auth-oauth-user.js/README.md

         <code>string</code>
       </th>
       <td>
-        Only relevant if token was created by GitHub Apps and token expiration is enabled.
+        Only relevant if token was created by a GitHub App and token expiration is enabled.
       </td>
     </tr>
     <tr>